-The holder of an adventure aviation operations certificate issued in accordance with Part 115 may record the following information in a format other than in the technical log:, if that format and the associated procedures detailed in the exposition are acceptable to the Director, and the information is accurate and available to the pilot-in-command on request:
+The holder of an adventure aviation operations certificate issued in accordance with Part 115 may record in a format other than in the technical log:

-- (a) the identity of the next scheduled inspection and the date or hours due - (b) the date or hours at which any other maintenance is due prior to the next scheduled inspection - (c) the total time-in-service, and - (d) the total cycles.

-if that format and the associated procedures detailed in the exposition are acceptable to the Director, and the information is accurate and available to the pilot-in-command (PIC) on request:
+- (a) the identity of the next scheduled inspection and the date or hours due - (b) the date or hours at which any other maintenance is due prior to the next scheduled inspection - (c) the total time-in-service, and - (d) the total cycles if that format and the associated procedures detailed in the exposition are acceptable to the Director, and the information is accurate and available to the pilot-in-command (PIC) on request.

-Rule 115.809 Pilot qualification and experience requirements
+Rule 115.809 Pilot qualification and experience requirements - microlight aircraft

-The requirements For a person to act as pilot-in-command PIC of a microlight aircraft operating under Part 115, they must:
+For a person to act as PIC of a microlight aircraft operating under Part 115, they must:

-- (a) holds-a current and appropriate commercial pilot licence, and - (b) holds an appropriate aircraft type rating for the aircraft, and

-- (c) have has acquired at least: - (i) 200 hours' flight time experience as pilot-in-command PIC of an aircraft, and - (ii) 30 hours' flight time experience as pilot-in-command of the type of microlight aircraft used for the adventure aviation operation.
+- (a) hold a current and appropriate commercial pilot licence - (b) hold an appropriate aircraft type rating for the aircraft, and - (c) have acquired at least: - (i) 200 hours' flight time experience as PIC of an aircraft, and - (ii) 30 hours' flight time experience as pilot-in-command of the type of microlight aircraft used for the adventure aviation operation.

-Rule 115.811 Minimum heights
+Rule 115.811 Minimum heights - microlight aircraft

-A pilot-in-command This rule confirms that two rules, rules 91.311(c) and 103.153, (which allow pilots of microlights on private operations to fly below 500 ft above the surface in some circumstances) are not available during adventure aviation operations performed under Part 115.
-This means that the PIC of a microlight aircraft operating under Part 115 must not operate the microlight aircraft:
+This rule confirms that two rules, rules 91.311(c) and 103.153, (which allow pilots of microlights on private operations to fly below 500 ft above the surface in some circumstances) are not available during adventure aviation operations performed under Part 115.
+This means that the PIC of a microlight aircraft operating under Part 115 must not operate:

-- (a) over a congested area of a city, town, or settlement: - (b) over any open-air assembly of persons, or any obstacle that is within a horizontal radius of 600 metres from the point immediately below the aircraft+, or - (c) over an area at a height of less than 500 feet above the surface except for take-off or landing.
+- (a) over a congested area of a city, town, or settlement - (b) over any open-air assembly of persons, or any obstacle that is within a horizontal radius of 600 metres from the point immediately below the aircraft, or - (c) at a height of less than 500 feet above the surface except for take-off or landing.